youtube/cobalt/cobalt/content/fonts/README.md

                  low quality CJK.
 However, higher quality Japanese is still included.
 Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese and Korean.
 Historic script fonts are not included.
+Uncolored emojis are used in place of the colored ones.
 This package is ~11.5MB.

                  Package category values:
                   'package_named_sans_serif': 2,